A Conceptual Introduction To Signature Change Through a Natural Extension of Kaluza-Klein Theory: Kaluza-Klein Models for Spacetime Changing Generators

 is a constant of the motion ($\frac{dp_{5}}{d\lambda}=\frac{\partial L}{\partial x^{5}}=0$) which plays the role of electric charge in the associated Lorentz force equation.
 Setting this constant to zero reduces the Euler-Lagrange equations to geodesic form, at least in those regions of the quotient manifold wherein the base fields $\{\Phi,A,g\}$ are well-defined.
 But now these curves, viewed as geodesics of the globally smooth metric $\hat{g}$, have no difficulty crossing the interface, which, upstairs, is nothing but the Cauchy horizon of an Einstein spacetime.

 ~

 On the other hand though, the interpretation of these (Euler-Lagrange) solution curves as geodesics in the bundle does not, in general, descend to apply to the corresponding curves down in the quotient, base manifold, especially when these curves in the bundle cross the Cauchy horizon.
-To satisfy the pure geodesics equations in the base the solution curves up in the bundle must, as we have mentioned, have a vanishing value of $p_{5}$, the constant of motion which plays the role of electric charge. {} But, for the spacetimes under consideration here\LyXZeroWidthSpace{} (c.f., Eqs.(\ref{eq: cyclic coordinate}, \ref{eq: new scalar}, \ref{eq: new vector potential}, \ref{eq: new metric})) the vanishing of
+To satisfy the pure geodesics equations in the base the solution curves up in the bundle must, as we have mentioned, have a vanishing value of $p_{5}$, the constant of motion which plays the role of electric charge.